whlan02/TimerForWork/README.md

 ## TimerForWork

-Lightweight, local desktop app to track working time with manual Start/Pause/Resume/Save, in-app Month/Week views, and Excel storage.
+Lightweight, local desktop app to track working time with manual Start/Pause/Resume/Save, modern heatmap visualizations, and Excel storage.
 It helps you log focused work intervals manually.
-It stores entries in a local Excel file and visualizes your time on a calendar and week view.
+It stores entries in a local Excel file and visualizes your time with interactive week and month heatmaps.
 No cloud, no background tracking—fully under your control.

 ## Table of Contents